o3de/o3de.org/content/docs/user-guide/networking/autopackets.md

 ### PacketGroup attributes

 The top-level element of an auto-packet definition is a `PacketGroup`.
 Packet groups associate different types of individual packet definitions together.
-Packets defined as part of a packet group are placed into a namespace.
+Packets defined as part of a packet group are placed into the same namespace.

 | Property | Description | Type |
 |---|---|---|---|